siffletdata/terraform-provider-sifflet/docs/resources/datasource.md

 # sifflet_datasource (Resource)

-Create a Sifflet data source.
-Deprecated: this resource relies on unstable APIs that may change in the future, and doesn't support all Sifflet source types.
-Use the `sifflet_source` resource instead.
+Create a Sifflet data source. **Deprecated: this resource relies on unstable APIs that may change in the future, and doesn't support all Sifflet source types.
+Use the `sifflet_source` resource instead**.

 ## Example Usage